Little Cowarne: Geography

 Little Cowarne parish is, at its widest, about 1.25 mi from north to south and 1.4 mi east to west, with an area of 2.8 km2.
 Adjacent parishes are Pencombe with Grendon Warren at the north, Much Cowarne at the south-east, Stoke Lacy at the east, and Ullingswick at the west anticlockwise to the south-east.
 The parish is rural, of farms, arable and pasture fields, managed woodland and coppices, water courses, isolated and dispersed businesses, residential properties, and the nucleated settlement of Little Cowarne village.
 The only through route in the parish is the minor road which runs north to south between the villages of Pencombe and Stoke Lacy.
 All other routes are country lanes, farm tracks, access roads and footpaths.
 A stream which rises at the west of the parish flows west to east, skirting the north of Little Cowarne village, is a tributary to the River Lodon which forms most of the eastern boundary with Stoke Lacy.

 Governance

 Little Cowarne is represented on the lowest tier of UK governance by two members on the six-member Pencombe Group Parish Council.
 As Herefordshire is today a unitary authority—no district council between parish and county councils—the parish sends one councillor, representing the Hampton Ward, to Herefordshire County Council.
-The parish is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+The parish is represented in the UK parliament as part of the North Herefordshire constituency.

-In 1974 Little Cowarne became part of the now defunct Malvern Hills District of the county of Hereford and Worcester county, instituted under the 1972 Local Government Act.
+In 1974 Little Cowarne became part of the now defunct Malvern Hills District of the county of Hereford and Worcester county, instituted under the Local Government Act 1972.
 In 2002 the parish, with the parishes of Avenbury, Bromyard and Winslow, Felton, Ocle Pychard, Pencombe with Grendon Warren, Stoke Lacy and Ullingswick, was reassessed as part of Bromyard Ward which elected two councillors to Herefordshire district council.
-Until Brexit, on 31 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.